 Ease of use: 5

-After uploading photos, a useful Assistant feature kicks in.
-This analyzes your photos and looks for the best way to enhance them – be it creating a story from photos taken at a similar location, or adding cool effects to individual photos.
+- This feature analyzes your photos and looks for the best ways to enhance them, like creating a story from photos taken at similar locations.

 Ease of use: 0